dimroc/blog/_drafts/etl-language-showdown-pt2.md

 We have ~40M tweets spanning multiple files, with each tweet tagged with their New York City neighborhood.
 Discover which neighborhoods care the most about the New York Knicks by searching for the term `knicks`.

-## Questions and Concerns from Part 1
+## Questions and Concerns from [Part 1](/2014/09/29/etl-language-showdown/)

 1. Why am I writing to an intermediary file?
 Why don't I do it all in memory?

     This comparison was derived from a larger ETL process that spanned multiple computers and therefore used intermediary files to pass along the information.
-This cookie-cutter experiment has no need for this, so it's been removed.
+This cookie-cutter experiment has no need for this, so it has been removed.

 2. Why am I using regex and not a simple string search (GoLang's regex sucks in 1.x.x)?

     The implementations should be consistent across all languages for a fair comparison.
 Although the problem is simply searching for `knicks`, I wanted the implementations to have the flexibility to to perform more powerful searches.
+That being said, Golang's Regexp package performs dramatically worse than other languages.

 3. In Scala, why did I use Akka instead of the lighter Parallel Collections?

-    Because I love Akka and wanted to check it out.
+    Because I love Akka.

 ## Implementation Changes